neomutt/neomutt.github.io/_distro/suse.md

 * `neomutt-doc` - additional documentation that contains eg. config examples, color schemes and other docs
 * `neomutt-lang` - translations
-* `vim-plugin-neomutt` - vim plugin for syntax hilighting for neomuttrc files
+* `vim-plugin-neomutt` - vim plugin for syntax highlighting for neomuttrc files

 ```
 zypper in neomutt